Demi Lovato: Activism and philanthropy

 Lovato identifies as a feminist.
 In a 2017 interview with Dolly magazine, she explained that "Feminism ... doesn't have to mean burning bras and hating men" but instead "standing up for gender equality and trying to empower our youth.
 And showing women that you can embrace your sexuality and you deserve to have confidence and you don't need to conform to society's views on what women should be or how you should dress.
 So, I think it is just about supporting other women and empowering other women."
 In May 2017, Lovato partnered with Fabletics to create a limited edition activewear collection for the United Nations Foundation's Girl Up campaign to fund programs for "the world's most marginalized adolescent girls".

 Lovato is a vocal anti-bullying advocate.
 In October 2010, she served as spokesperson for the anti-bullying organization PACER and appeared on America's Next Top Model to speak out against bullying.
 Lovato participated in the "A Day Made Better" school advocacy campaign and has supported DonateMyDress.org, Kids Wish Network, Love Our Children USA, St. Jude Children's Research Hospital and City of Hope.
 In April 2012, she became a contributing editor of Seventeen magazine, describing her personal struggles to its female teenage readers.
 In September 2012, Lovato was named the ambassador of Mean Stinks, a campaign focused on eliminating bullying by girls.

 Lovato is politically active, often speaking out against gun violence and racial injustice.
-In January 2010, she was featured in a public-service announcement for Voto Latino to promote the organization's "Be Counted" campaign ahead of the 2010 United States Census.
-In June 2016, Lovato signed an open letter from Billboard urging gun reform and performed at the March for Our Lives anti-gun violence rally in Washington, D.C. in March 2018.
+In January 2010, she was featured in a public-service announcement for Voto Latino to promote the organization's "Be Counted" campaign ahead of the 2010 United States census.
+In June 2016, Lovato signed an open letter from Billboard urging gun reform and performed at the March for Our Lives anti-gun violence rally in Washington, D.C. in March 2018.Maria Pasquini.
+"Demi Lovato and Miley Cyrus Reunite at March for Our Lives: 'Happy to Stand with You'".
+People Music (May 2, 2017).
 In May 2020, Lovato condemned police brutality and the officers responsible for the murder of George Floyd and the shooting of Breonna Taylor.
 She shared resources to support the Black Lives Matter movement and black-owned businesses and denounced white privilege.